fluent/fluent-bit-docs/pipeline/filters/ecs-metadata.md

 # ECS Metadata

-The _ECS Filter_ Enriches logs with AWS Elastic Container Service Metadata.
+The _ECS Filter_ Enriches logs and metrics with AWS Elastic Container Service Metadata.
 The plugin can enrich logs with task, cluster and container metadata.
 The plugin uses the [ECS Agent introspection API](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-introspection.html) to obtain metadata.
+When using logs type of events in a pipeline, the additional key-values are added in ingested records.
+When using metrics type of events in a pipeline, the retrieved metadata are attached as labels.
 This filter only works with the ECS EC2 launch type.
 The filter only works when Fluent Bit is running on an ECS EC2 Container Instance and has access to the ECS Agent introspection API.
 The filter is not supported on ECS Fargate.
 To obtain metadata on ECS Fargate, use the [built-in FireLens metadata](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html) or the [AWS for Fluent Bit init](https://github.com/aws/aws-for-fluent-bit/blob/mainline/use_cases/init-process-for-fluent-bit/README.md) project.

 ## Configuration Parameters